technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 25 - Resolve, cancel, and reassign cases.docx.md

-3. In the **Assign to Team or User** dialog box, in the **Assign To** field, select **User or Team**, and then in the **User or team** field, select who you want to assign the case to.
-For this scenario, select your organization.
+3. In the **Assign to Team or User** dialog box, in the **Assign To** field, select **User or Team**, and then in the **User or team** field, select your organization.

 4. Select **Assign**.